Superbone: History

 Trombones that combine both a slide with a set of valves were built as early as the 1860s by the Paris-based manufacturer, Besson.
 One of the earliest surviving examples was built by Conn in 1884, and closely resembles the modern superbone that appeared in the 1970s.
 Conn manufactured them through the early 20th century, and a similar instrument with a shorter four-position slide, the valide, was invented by the American jazz musician and machinist Brad Gowans in 1946.

-The term "superbone" was first coined in the 1970s as a name for the instrument, patented by Larry Ramirez of Holton Musical Instruments, in collaboration with the jazz trumpeter and bandleader, Maynard Ferguson.
+The term "superbone" was coined in the 1970s as a name for the instrument, patented by Larry Ramirez of Holton Musical Instruments, in collaboration with the jazz trumpeter and bandleader, Maynard Ferguson.
 It is very similar to the early Conn hybrid instruments from the 19th century, with a very narrow bore of 0.484 in and three piston valves.
 It has a slide lock, which frees the player to operate the valves or the slide with either hand, and was manufactured by Holton as the model TR-395 "Superbone" between 1974 and 2004.

 The Holton became a staple instrument for Ferguson, and the American jazz musician and composer Don Ellis in his later career.
 Ferguson first used the superbone on the recording "Superbone Meets the Bad Man" from his 1974 Chameleon album.
 Ashley Alexander, another proponent of the instrument, used it on his Secret Love album.
 Alexander referred to the instrument as a "double trombone" and wrote a method for it, published by Leblanc in 1980.